t-strings/intro-talk/slides.md

 # Down the rabbit hole <span class="slide-count">(2)</span>

-And we saw hints of something fancier:
+And we saw how a fancier implementation could do more:

 <div class="smallest">
 ```python314